 Save – Flooring Material

 In a bathroom practicality is the most important thing.
 While you can go with expensive bathroom flooring styles and materials I don’t recommend it.
 In 95% of the bathrooms I renovate I use ceramic or porcelain tile, and I usually stick with standard floor tiles.
-They’re practical, relatively inexpensive, and they won’t suffer from any water damage should there be a leak.
+You can still have a lot of fun with the design, plus they’re practical, relatively inexpensive, and they won’t suffer from any water damage should there be a leak.

 Splurge – In-Floor Heating